-“Dutch elm disease is a serious disease of the American elm,” says Jeff Boone, Entomologist.
-“The disease was introduced into North America in the 1930s, and has wiped out millions of elms across Canada and the United States.
-Dutch elm disease has been present in Saskatchewan since the 1980s and Saskatoon has not had a tree test positive for the disease since summer of 2015.”
+“Dutch elm disease is a serious disease of the American elm, and elm makes up about 25% of Saskatoon’s urban forest” says Sydney Worthy, Entomologist.
+“The disease was introduced into North America in the 1930s and has since spread mainly through the transport of firewood and lumber.
+It has wiped out millions of elms across Canada and the United States and has been present in Saskatchewan since the 1980s.
+Saskatoon had a reposted case in September last year.”

-American elm trees with Dutch elm disease may start showing symptoms as early as the month of June.
+American elm trees with DED may start showing symptoms as early as June.
 Typically, the leaves will start to wilt and turn yellow, then curl and turn brown.
 Residents who start to notice any of these symptoms, are encouraged to call Urban Biological Services at 306-975-2890.

 The most effective management strategy for DED is to not transport or store elm wood.
 Infected firewood is the most likely way that DED would be brought into Saskatoon.

 Last year, Parks inspectors issued 71 infraction notices (46 of which contained elm firewood) and removed over 13 tonnes of elm wood from private property.
 Inspectors also found several instances where wood was moved from elsewhere with elm bark beetle activity in the wood.

 - Not pruning elms during the provincial pruning ban (April 1 to August 31)